 On September 21, 1938, one of the most destructive and powerful hurricanes in recorded history struck Long Island and Southern New England.
 It was the first major hurricane to strike New England since the year 1869.
 The storm developed near the Cape Verde Islands on September 9, tracking across the Atlantic and up the Eastern Seaboard.
 The storm hit Long Island and Southern Connecticut on September 21, moving at a forward speed of 47 mph!
-This Friday marks the 80th anniversary of storm known as "The Great New England Hurricane of 1938" as well as "The Long Island Express" and the "Yankee Clipper".
+Tomorrow marks the 81st anniversary of storm known as "The Great New England Hurricane of 1938" as well as "The Long Island Express" and the "Yankee Clipper".
 With no warning, the powerful category 3 hurricane (previously a category 5) slammed into Long Island and southern New England causing approximately 682 deaths and massive devastation to coastal cities and became the most destructive storm to strike the region in the 20th century.
 Little media attention was given to the powerful hurricane while it was out at sea as Europe was on the brink of war and the overriding story of the time.
 There was no advanced meteorological technology such as radar or satellite imagery to warn of the storm’s approach.

 Genesis of the great storm

 The storm began on September 9th near the Cape Verde Islands in the eastern Atlantic.
 About a week later, the captain of a Brazilian freighter sighted the storm near Puerto Rico and radioed a warning to the US Weather Bureau and it was expected that the storm would make landfall in south Florida where preparations frantically began.
 By September 19th, however, the storm suddenly changed direction and began moving north, parallel to the eastern seaboard.
 It had been many decades since New England had been hit by a substantial hurricane and few believed it could happen again.
 The storm picked up tremendous speed as it moved to the north following a track over the warm Gulf waters.